bionetslab/grn-benchmark/src/diniro/README.md

 - The author of the paper published a pdf file `Supplementary file 1` have some guidelines about choosing parameters.
 It will be provided in the repo in `Additional Files`

+## Problems with the code
+- Errors faced are mentioned in log.txt
+- I have contacted the author of the tool for the latest source code which works on the live version of the website but I didn't have a reply yet.